dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/duplicateCurrentTab/README.md

 This is just:

 - AS IS; no guarantees that it will work for you
-- does not claim to be effective or best solution
+- does not claim to be effective nor best solution
 - a custom and temporary remedy

 &nbsp;